 The Andy Warhol Museum explores the Pittsburgh native’s legacy through the largest collection of Warhol art and archives in the world.
 For 25 years, the museum has inspired visitors through Andy’s life and art.
 Explore your inner artist by learning some of Warhol’s signature art-making techniques in the underground studio.
 Browse seven floors of art and film or be mesmerized at the Silver Clouds exhibition, a room with floating metallic 'pillows' hovering in space.

 First Night Pittsburgh, a free, family-oriented New Year’s Eve celebration in Downtown Pittsburgh, rings in their 25th anniversary in 2019.
 Mark your calendar and be there for live musical performances, children’s activities and fireworks, Dec.
 31.

 The Pittsburgh Riverhounds SC kick off their 20th year as the city’s professional soccer team.
 Catch all the action at Highmark Stadium.
 Be there to cheer them on for the home opener and 20th anniversary celebration, April 13.
 The first 3,000 fans receive a free schedule magnet.
 The season runs through Oct.
 5.

 Celebrating 10 Years

-The August Wilson Cultural Center for African American Culture presents performing and visual arts programs that recognize the contributions of African Americans.
+The August Wilson Cultural Center presents performing and visual arts programs that recognize the contributions of African Americans.
 They have some exciting programming and events to celebrate their tenth anniversary, including a performance by Grammy-nominated vocalist Jazzmeia Horn, April 19; the visual arts exhibition Race and Revolution: Still Separate-Still Unequal, late April; Smoothfest, featuring rhythm and blues legends Phil Perry and Eddie Levert, May 10-11; and The Pittsburgh International Jazz Festival, June 21-23.